eBay contact number

 We do not intend to imply that we are linked to eBay customer services in any other way than providing a number in which to contact them.
 There are many different avenues you can take besides the eBay customer services number we provide such as their website which can be found through the following link http://www.ebay.co.uk/ or through their online contact centre at http://ocs.ebay.co.uk/ws/eBayISAPI.dll?CustomerSupport&entrysrc=GlobalHeader which offers a text box in which you can submit your query.

 There are also FAQs which display common problems other customers have had over the years.
 Many people prefer to call the eBay customer services phone number on 0844 324 0499.
-The call only costs from a BT landline 5p a minute with a few network extras on top.
-Network providers may charge more for mobile calling so please double check with them before you make the call.
+Calls cost 7p per minute plus your phone companies access charge.
+We are not affiliated with this or any company listed on this website.
 Each caller should be over 18 years of age and have the bill payers permission.

 Thank you for calling the eBay customer services phone number.